San Francisco State Gators

 The San Francisco State Gators are the athletic teams that compete at San Francisco State University in San Francisco, California.
 The nickname applies to the college's intercollegiate NCAA Division II teams.
 The nickname was published in the student newspaper, "The Leaf", but was long referred to in media alternatively as the "Staters" and the "Golden Gaters".
 The use of Gaters eventually evolved into the Gators as known today.

 The Gators have had a total of 275 athletes earn All-American honors and 34 athletes earn Academic All-American honors.
 14 Gators have earned an individual national title in their respective sport.

-SF State competes in the California Collegiate Athletic Association while wrestling competes in the Rocky Mountain Athletic Conference.
-The University also offers a number of club and rec sports.
+Most teams compete in the California Collegiate Athletic Association, except for wrestling, which competes in the Mountain Pacific Sports Federation.
+The university also offers a number of club sports.

 Sports sponsored

 Baseball

 San Francisco State Baseball has a long history going back well into the 1930s when coached by Hal Harden and having a "record-breaking" season in 1938 according to the Berkeley Daily Gazette Maloney Field, which opened in 1984, saw extensive upgrades ahead of the 2017 season that included field work including the construction of a new pitcher's mound, new windscreens, and the installation of new foul poles.
 The 2018 team made the program's first-ever CCAA Championships appearance.